 - You may want to practice reading the story again. - Decide where you will stop in reading the story to ask students what happens on the next page.
 (See Step 2.) - To prepare for Step 4, you may want to organize students into pairs or groups of three at the beginning of the lesson so that they will know who they will be talking to when you give them the directions.
-Again, have them form pairs or groups of three with the students sitting nearest to them. - Choose one or two other activities to do from the Additional Literacy Activities and prepare for these, too.
+Again, have them form pairs or groups of three with the students sitting nearest to them. - Look over the discussion questions at the end of the book and decide which ones you will use in discussing the book with students in Step 7. - Choose one or two other activities to do from the Additional Literacy Activities and prepare for these, too.